 Garden Educator & Farm Experiences Director

-Ana Skemp’s background in biology/ecology allows the participants to experience learning about their food and where it comes from an in depth level.
+Ana Skemp’s background in biology/ecology allows the farm program participants to experience learning about their food and where it comes from an in depth level.
 For example children will learn how plants turn sun into energy during photosynthesis.
 Ana has experience teaching in a school setting and has led cooking classes for youth.
-She is a farmer and the owner of Deep Roots Community Farm where they grow produce to sell at the Farmer’s Market.
+She is a farmer and the owner of Deep Roots Community Farm.